baltricks/my-ml-learning-blog/_posts/2020-12-20-when-my-ml-starts.md

 ## What I've learned until now

 Each chapter of the book ends with a questionnaire which helps you checking your learning progress.

-I learned
+I enjoy it.
+It's very useful.

+Here are some topics:

-- about the main areas of deep learning
+- the main areas of deep learning
 - a brief historical survey (from the first artificial neurons to **neuronal networks**)
 - **machine learning** as another way (other than writing a program) to let computers do their task - by learning from their experience (= **training**)
-- how training works
+- a first idea how training works
-- models create **predictions** coming from input data
+- **predictions** coming from input data
 - different types of models like **classification** and **regression**
 - the meaning of input data and its division into different data sets like a **training set** used as training input, **validation set** (or development set) to measure the accuracy of a model and optional a separate **test set** to test a model with never seen data
 - a lot new terms like **epoch**, **metric**, **loss**, **overfitting** ...